Toulouse

 The historic center of Avignon has been recognized as a UNESCO World Heritage Site since 1995 for its extraordinary medieval architecture and significance in the history of Western Christianity.

-The ruins of the Pont Saint-Bénézet (also known as the Pont d’Avignon) sit picturesquely on the Rhône river, inspiring visitors today just as they have done for nearly a thousand years.
+The ruins of the Pont Saint-Bénézet (also known as the Pont d’Avignon) sit picturesquely on the Rhône River, inspiring visitors today just as they have done for nearly a thousand years.

 Antibes

 Those interested in history should visit the Antibes Archaeology Museum and the Naval Museum of Napoleon to learn about the town’s past.
-Meanwhile, art lovers can visit the Picasso Museum, which houses one of the most extensive collections of the artist’s works located anywhere.
+Meanwhile, art lovers can visit the Picasso Museum, which houses one of the most extensive collections of the artist’s works anywhere.

 Antibes features many festivals throughout the year, including a major Jazz festival and the Antibes Yacht Show, so it’s worth checking listings before your arrival.

-This ends our list of just a few of the amazing destinations that await you in the south of France.
-Needless to say, there are few areas in all of Europe that offer such an array of treasures, and you’re sure to find plenty to do no matter what kind of vacation you prefer!
+This ends our list of just a few amazing destinations that await you in southern France.
+Needless to say, few areas in all of Europe offer such an array of treasures, and you’re sure to find plenty to do no matter what kind of vacation you prefer!
+If you have any questions about this blog or our services, please get in touch

 Close Popup